Step-by-Step Guide to Creating an Event Budget

 Your high-level event plan should outline your event goals and basic logistics.
 Additionally, once you start mapping out your logistics, you can begin to include rough budget estimates.
 You can begin by listing out the items that are must-haves, like a venue or catering.

 We’ll get you started with typical high-level spending categories:

 - Event technology

 - Furniture and equipment

 As you identify your high-level must-haves, begin to estimate the expenses for each.
 While building your event program with these high-level items and estimates, you will have a better projection of the total expenses.

 Get buy-in from stakeholders

 Now it’s time to share the projected budget with your stakeholders.
-This is important to make sure they are aware of the budget, agree and approve of it, and keep yourself accountable.
+This is important to make sure they are aware of the budget, agree and approve of it, and keep themselves accountable.
 The earlier you’re able to communicate your high-level plan, the better – so there is no confusion or surprises down the line.